Encode passwords and text

 Select the masked string.

 Right-click and select Restore masked string (<string>).

-- For more information on the lr_unmask function, see the Function Reference.
+- For details on the lr_unmask function, see the Function Reference (select the relevant version).